-Just a tiny discloser as I’m always super honest with you guys, I was invited to Antigua, and I stayed at the Verandah, I had the pleasure of visiting and hanging out at the other locations but didn’t get to enjoy a night stay there.
+Just a tiny discloser as I’m always super honest with you guys, I was invited to Antigua, and I stayed at the Verandah.
+I had the pleasure of visiting and hanging out at some of the other locations, but I didn’t get to enjoy a night stay there.

 So which of these locations vibe with your vacation needs more?

 1. The Verandah Resort & Spa, Antigua All-Inclusive